 Night Jeep Safari

-This is the scary one – you go in an open jeep in pitch dark.
+This is the scary one – you go in an open jeep in the pitch dark.
 And use the searchlights to spot the animals.
 This safari is done on the bank of the river and usually organized by the resorts themselves.
 With their naturalists guiding you in spotting nocturnal animals.
 We were told to look for shining eyes as that is the only way to spot animals.
 This means you have to be extra lucky for not only you have to be in the vicinity of the animals, but they should also be looking at you too.
 We spotted a few Indian Hare’s running around, to begin with, and then we got lucky.

 We saw two sloth bears first and then one of them crossed the road just in front of our vehicle.
 It made our day or rather our trip.
 After this spotting, some night birds like Indian Night Jar was like icing on the cake.

 To catch the birds it is best to walk and if possible not in groups.
 We walked around the water bodies around our resort.
 And spotted many birds like Woodpecker, Indian Roller, Parakeets and some colorful duck around the ponds.
 Best time to do these trails is around sunrise and sunset.
 On this trail, while my better half was busy shooting birds, I said hello to many medicinal plants that grow in this area.
 There is an abundance of the Ebony tree whose leaves are used to roll Beedis.
 And this is a major source of revenue from these forests.
 Ghiria tree has multiple uses – its leaves are used as a mosquito repellent and antiseptic.
-Its wood is used for making ploughs as it is light in weight but has an amazing strength.
+Its wood is used for making the ploughs as it is light in weight but has amazing strength.

 Wood from Rimjha tree is used to make cartwheels, as it does not wear off easily.
 There was Jungli Tulsi or wild basil that is also used for medicinal purposes by the locals.